 All financial liabilities are initially recorded at fair value and designated upon inception as FVTPL or at amortized cost.
 Financial liabilities classified as at amortized cost are initially recognized at fair value less directly attributable transaction costs.
 After initial recognition, at amortized cost are subsequently measured at amortized cost using the effective interest rate method.
 The effective interest rate method is a method of calculating the amortized cost of a financial liability and of allocating interest expenses over the relevant year.
 The effective interest rate is the rate that discounts estimated future cash payments through the expected life of the financial liability.
 The Company's accounts payable and accrued liabilities, and notes payable are classified as at amortized cost.
 Financial liabilities classified as FVTPL include warrants with exercise prices denominated in a currency other than the Company's functional currency.
-Derivatives, including separated embedded derivatives are also classified as FVTPL and recognized at fair value with changes in fair value recognized in earnings unless they are designated as effective hedging instruments.
+Derivatives, including separated embedded derivatives are also classified as effective hedging instruments.
 Fair value changes on financial liabilities classified as FVTPL are recognized in earnings.
 Transaction costs associated with FVTPL liabilities are expensed as incurred.